adamfitzpatrick/aws-devops-pro/domains/one/docs/code-deploy.md

     - Under "Advanced", leave everything default except "IAM instance profile": in this field, select the `ec2-role-for-codedeploy` you created above.
 If you navigate to the public IP address for this instance, you will see that it is not reachable.
-1. Review the appspec file in [ec2-web-server lab folder](../labs/ec2-web-server/).
-Note that CodeDeploy will copy website content to the standard httpd distribution folder, and will run the bash script in codedeploy-after-install.sh during the AfterInstall lifecycle stage.
+1. Review the appspec file in [code-deploy-ec2 lab folder](../labs/code-deploy-ec2/).
+Note that CodeDeploy will copy website content to the standard httpd distribution folder, and will run the bash script in codedeploy-before-allow-traffic.sh during the AfterInstall lifecycle stage.
 Zip the contents of the lab folder and place the zipfile in an S3 bucket of your choosing. *NOTE: THE BUCKET MUST BE IN THE SAME REGION AS YOUR CODEDEPLOY APPLICATION.*
 1. Navigate to CodeDeploy, and click on "Create application".
 Enter a catchy name for the app, and